Andra1609/Magic8Ball/README.md

 The application has a service-orientated architecture and is composed of 4 services that communicate to generate an output.
 All four services are ASP.NET Core 5.0 applications: Service 1 implements the MVC design pattern, whereas Service 2, 3 and 4 are RESTful services/web APIs.

 #### Service 1
-The core service – this renders the HTML needed to interact with the application, it is responsible for communicating with the other 3 services, and finally for persisting some data in a SQL database.
+The core service – this renders the HTML needed to interact with the application, it is responsible for communicating with the other services, and finally for persisting some data in a SQL database.

 #### Service 2
 This service generates a random person that will answer the question.
-It receives a GET request from service 4

 ### Service 3
-This service generates a random answer for the question.
-It receives a GET request from service 4
+This service generates a random answer for the question asked by the user.

 ##### Service 4
 This service creates an "Object" based upon the results of Service 2 and Service 3.
-The object is represented by a string obtained by concatenating the strings
+The object is represented by an outcome after asking the Magic 8 Ball a question.

 <img src="https://github.com/Andra1609/Magic8Ball/blob/main/images/services-diagram.png" width="65%">